-A systematic review is a balanced review and analysis of the literature on a scientific or medical topic related to diabetes.
-A systematic review provides the scientific rationale for a position statement and undergoes critical peer review prior to Professional Practice Committee (PPC) approval.
+A technical review is a balanced review and analysis of the literature on a scientific or medical topic related to diabetes.
+The technical review provides a scientific rationale for a position statement and undergoes critical peer review before submission to the Professional Practice Committee for approval.
 Effective January 2010, technical reports were replaced with systematic reviews, for which a priori search and inclusion/exclusion criteria are developed and published.
 Listed below are recent reviews.

 Cost-Effectiveness of Diabetes Interventions.

 Li R, Zhang P, Barker LE, Chowdhury FM, Zhang X: Cost-effectiveness of interventions to prevent and control diabetes mellitus: a systematic review.
 Diabetes Care 33:1872–1894, 2010

 Sigal RJ, Kenny GP, Wasserman DH, Castaneda-Sceppa C: Physical activity/exercise and type 2 diabetes.
 Diabetes Care 27:2518–2539, 2004